ACEsuit/mace/docs/index.rst

 Support
 -------

-If you need help using `MACE`, please visit the `MACE` support page.
-Here, you will find answers to frequently asked questions, as well as a form to contact the `MACE` support team.
+If you need help using `MACE`, please visit send a email to ilyes.batatia@ens-paris-saclay.fr